 Calculated values and conditions

-Both the Value Expression builder and the Conditional Expression builder can be used to create advanced values, conditions or filters.
+Use the Calculated Expression builder and the Conditional Expression builder to create advanced values, conditions or filters.

-The Value Expression builder results in a value or list of values, while the Conditional Expression builder results in “True” or “False”.
+The Calculated Expression builder results in a value or list of values, while the Conditional Expression builder results in “True” or “False”.

-The Value Expression builder can be accessed by clicking on the “Calculated” value option for the following actions:
+Access the Calculated Expression builder by clicking on the “Calculated” value option for the following actions:

 - Set Value